 In an altermagnet, the two spin channels are symmetry connected, so generally one cannot have a fully polarized transport by making one of $\sigma_{xx}^\uparrow$ and $\sigma_{xx}^\downarrow$ vanish.
 Nevertheless, this can be achieved by breaking the $C_{4z}\mathcal T$ symmetry.
-For example, by applied magnetic field, magnetic proximity coupling, optical pumping with linearly polarized light, and applied strain, one can create spin-polarized carriers in one of the valleys.
-Then the transport current will have a greatly enhanced spin/valley polarization.
-Consider the case with applied uniaxial strain.
-In Fig.~\ref{fig8}(e), we plot $\sigma_{xx}^\uparrow$ and $\sigma_{xx}^\downarrow$ calculated for Fe$_2$I$_2$O under a strain $-5\%$.
-One observes that there are energy windows in which one of the spin channel is absent.
-This can be traced to the band structure in Fig.~\ref{fig8}(d), namely, by breaking the symmetry, there is only one spin channel in these windows.
-It follows that the charge current there will be fully spin polarized.
-For doping level close to CBM (or VBM), the current is fully valley polarized as well.
+For example, by applied magnetic field, magnetic proximity coupling, optical pumping with linearly-polarized light, and applied strain, one can create spin-polarized carriers in one of the valleys.
+In Fig.~\ref{fig5}(e), we plot $\sigma_{xx}^\uparrow$ and $\sigma_{xx}^\downarrow$ calculated for Fe$_2$I$_2$O under a uniaxial strain $-5\%$.
+One observes that there are energy windows in which one of the spin channels is absent.
+This can be traced to the band structure in Fig.~\ref{fig5}(d), noting that there is only one spin channel in these windows.
+It follows that the charge current there will be fully spin-polarized.
+For doping level close to CBM (or VBM), the current is fully valley-polarized as well.